Multidimensional Graph Neural Networks for Wireless Communications: Simulation Results

 This setup is used unless otherwise specified, and all the DNNs have been fine-tuned.

 We simulate the following numerical algorithms, the MO algorithm \cite{MO}, the PEM algorithm \cite{MO}, and the OMP algorithm \cite{OMP}, for comparison.

 In Fig. \ref{fig:fig-SNR}, we show the impact of SNR.
 It is shown that GNNs are superior to CNN and FNN when SNR is high, and 3D-GNN achieves a slightly higher sum-rate than 2D-GNN when $N_t$ is large.
+The revised version of the edge-GNN in \cite{ZBC} performs very poor due to the information loss.
 To provide a clean figure, we do not show the results of the 1D-GNN and vertex-GNN here.
-Since TGNN achieves comparable performance with 3D-GNN but is much harder to train due to high computational complexity, we do not compare with it again in the sequel.
+Since TGNN achieves comparable performance with 3D-GNN but is much harder to train and is with much higher inference complexity, we do not compare with it again in the sequel.

 Since the MO algorithm achieves the highest sum-rate, we use it as the benchmark in the following.
-In particular, we compare the learning performance in terms of sum-rate relative to the MO algorithm (in percentage) achieved by the DNNs.
+In particular, we compare the learning performance achieved by the DNNs in terms of sum-rate relative to the MO algorithm (in percentage).

-In Table \ref{table:Nt}, we show the impact of number of antennas.
+In Table \ref{table:Nt}, we show the impact of the number of antennas.
 We can see that the policies learned by GNNs perform close to the MO algorithm.
 The performance gains of GNNs over FNN and CNN grow with the values of $N_t$.
 Despite that both the 3D-GNN and the vertex-GNN exploit the three-set permutation property, the 3D-GNN provides slightly higher sum-rate.
-This is because the vertex-GNN may still lose information during aggregating edge-feature at vertices, although the output dimensions of the six processing FNNs is 256 neurons (also called ``channels'').
+This is because the vertex-GNN may still lose information during aggregating at vertices, although the six FNNs for processing are with 256 neurons (also called ``channels'') in their output layers.

-In Table \ref{table:K}, we show the impact of number of users.
-When $K$ increases, the performance of all DNNs decreases, because the precoding policy is harder to learn \cite{ZBCJ}.
-However, the decreasing rate of the GNNs is smaller.
+In Table \ref{table:K}, we show the impact of the number of users.
+When $K$ increases, the performance of all DNNs decreases, but the decreasing rate of the GNNs is smaller.
+This is especially true for the A2D-GNN mentioned in Remark 1, whose performance degrades slightly with more users.

 In Table \ref{table:Ncl}, we show the impact of spatial correlated channels.
-We also train and test the DNNs with DeepMIMO dataset \cite{deepmimo}, which considers an outdoor scenario over 28 GHz and is with a strong line-of-sight ray.
+We also train and test the DNNs with the DeepMIMO dataset \cite{deepmimo}, which considers an outdoor scenario over 28 GHz with a strong line-of-sight ray.
 As expected, GNNs perform better for the channels with more scattering rays, which validates the analysis in section \ref{sec:sample}.
-The results for the 1D-GNN and vertex-GNN are similar with 2D-GNN, hence are not provided for conciseness.
+The results for the 1D-GNN, A2D-GNN, and vertex-GNN are similar with 2D-GNN, hence are not provided for conciseness.